NetApp/FSx-ONTAP-samples-scripts/Terraform_samples/terraform_deployment/README.md

 # Deploy an ONTAP FSx file-system using Terraform
-This sample demonstrates how to deploy an FSx for NetApp ONTAP file system, including an SVM and a FlexVolume in that file system, using AWS Terraform provider.
+This is a Terraform module which creates an FSx for NetApp ONTAP file system, including an SVM, a Security-Group and a FlexVolume in that file system, using AWS Terraform provider.
+This repo can be sourced as a terraform module.
 Follow the instructions below to use this sample in your own environment.

 ## Table of Contents